swissup/swissup.github.io/m2/extensions/gdpr/devdocs.md

     action          | Full action name, where the form is submitted. client_identity_field | Usually it's an email from the form data.
 Indicate another field, if your form doesn't use email.
     **js_config**   | Client-side config, used to insert consents into the form. async           | Element selector.
 Usefull for forms rendered via knockout library.
-Enter selector and consent will be inserted when `asyc` element is rendered. form            | Form selector.
+Enter selector and consent will be inserted when `async` element is rendered. form            | Form selector.
     destination     | Element selector.
 It must be inside form. method          | Method to use, when inserting consent.
 Available options: append, prepend, after, before. consents        | Array of consents to render.
 This array will be merged with consents from configuration.
-You can use it hardcode some censent into your form without a config.
+You can use it hardcode some consent into your form without a config.

     Hardcoded consent example: